FDOT inspects, works to reinforce Roosevelt Bridge in Stuart

 Workers are positioning large steel plates on Dixie Highway to allow placement of the towers that will support a portion of the southbound bridge.

-The plates and towers are expected to be in place early Monday morning.
+The plates and towers are expected to be in place early Monday.

-FDOT has coordinated with FEC to conduct an inspection of the underside of the bridge over the railroad tracks and the train speed has been reduced to 10mph in that area.
+The FDOT has coordinated with the Florida East Coast Railway to conduct an inspection of the underside of the bridge over the railroad tracks and the train speed has been reduced to 10 mph in that area.

 Workers have closely examined the interior of the northbound bridge and carefully drilled to determine the locations of steel tendons to check for damage.